mattias-p/zonemaster/docs/specifications/tests/Methods.md

 1. The given domain is assumed to be apex of a zone with the same name, and is here refered to as the _child zone_.
-1. A recursive lookup for the SOA record of the child domain name starting from the root zone is done, and the steps of the process are recorded.
+2. A recursive lookup for the SOA record of the child domain name starting from the root zone is done, and the steps of the process are recorded.
-2. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested child zone the test succeeds.
+3. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested child zone the method succeeds.
 The zone in which the delegation was found is considered to be the parent zone.
-3. If the recursive lookup reaches a name server that authoritatively responds with NXDOMAIN for the child domain (child zone), the test succeeds.
+4. If the recursive lookup reaches a name server that authoritatively responds with NXDOMAIN for the child domain (child zone), the method succeeds.
 The zone returning NXDOMAIN is considered to be the parent zone.
-4. If the recursive lookup reaches authorititative NOERROR answer, with or with record in the answer section, the test failed.
+5. If the recursive lookup reaches authorititative NOERROR answer, with or with record in the answer section, the method fails, and no parent zone is found.
+6. If the recurse lookup is exhausted or ends in a loop, then the method fails and no parent zone is found.

 ## Method 2: Delegation name servers